terroo/terroo.github.io/_posts/2022-01-24-create-slideshow-from-terminal.md

 {% highlight sh %}
 sed -i 's/\-l\$(CURSES)/-l$(CURSES) -ltinfow/g' Makefile
 {% endhighlight %}
-> This command will replace the line that compiles only Ncurses of type *long strings* and also add to [terminfo](https://terminalroot.com/tags#shellscript), remembering that the **w** of the ` -ltinfo` is extremely important, if you remove it even compiles, but there will be [segmentation failure](https://en.wikipedia.org/wiki/Segmentation_fault) .
+> This command will replace the line that compiles only Ncurses of type unicode and also add to [terminfo](https://terminalroot.com/tags#shellscript), remembering that the **w** of the ` -ltinfo` is extremely important, if you remove it even compiles, but there will be [segmentation failure](https://en.wikipedia.org/wiki/Segmentation_fault) .

 And now just compile:
 {% highlight sh %}